dikhomenko/goitneo-python-hw-3-group-8/README.md

 all: View all contacts in the contact list

-add-birthday [name] [дата народження]: Add a birth date to the provided contact name
+add-birthday [name] [birth date]: Add a birth date to the provided contact name

 show-birthday [name]: Show birth date for the provided contact name